kinde-oss/react-native-sdk-0-5x/README.md

 #### Environment variables

 Put these variables in your .env file.
-You can find these variables on your Kinde Settings -> App keys page.
+You can find these variables on the same page as where you set the callback URLs.

 -   `KINDE_ISSUER_URL` - your Kinde domain
 -   `KINDE_POST_CALLBACK_URL` - After the user authenticates we will callback to this address.
 Make sure this URL is under your allowed callback URLs